alanszuster/alanszuster.page/README.md

 3. Each visitor is counted once per browser session
 4. No additional setup is needed - the counter works out of the box

-For Google Analytics setup:

-1. Create a Google Analytics account at [https://analytics.google.com/](https://analytics.google.com/)
-2. Create a new property and get your measurement ID (format: G-XXXXXXXXXX)
-3. Replace the placeholder `G-MEASUREMENT_ID` in `templates/base.html` with your actual measurement ID

 ## Author